 The Póg necklace is one of the many great pieces from Sligo born Melissa Curry, whose range is simply about bringing positivity into our lives.

-Most of us who paid attention in Irish class will know that Póg is the Irish for kiss.
+Most of us who paid attention in Irish class will know that Póg is the Irish for the kiss.
 Not only are these pieces gorgeous, but Melissa has aimed her business specifically at a “more conscious consumer”.
-That meant establishing sustainable practices across her entire supply chain, using biodegradable packaging and eliminating waste.
+That meant establishing sustainable practices across her entire supply chain, using biodegradable packaging, and eliminating waste.
 Maith thú!

 These gorgeous necklaces were selling out fast on Aer Lingus flights as an alternative to the Claddagh ring, but as the pandemic arrived, Melissa had to quickly re-think her position.

 We caught up with her to find out a little more about the Póg range and how she has dealt with the business over the last few months.

 What gave you the inspiration to start the Póg range?

 I had just returned to Ireland after 15 years living and working as a designer in Paris and I felt a little lost.
 Feeling disconnected from my roots and my former world, I was stuck in-between lives.
 It was a solitary time.
 My son who was 3 yrs old was going through medical challenges also at the time.
 His little kiss was always reassuring, at the end of the day or first thing in the morning.